f1recracker/pytorch-deeplab-v3-plus/README.md

 # [WIP] DeepLab V3+ PyTorch

-This is a pytorch implementation of DeepLab V3+, optimized for semantic segmentation on driving-datasets like Berkeley's Deepdrive dataset.
+DeepLab V3+ is a state-of-the-art model for semantic segmentation.
+This repository contains a pytorch implementation of DeepLab V3+ finetuned for driving scene segmentation tasks (eg: BDD100k).

 ## TODO
 - Upload pretrained model and results on BDD100k